dring1/Lousylandlord/README.md

+This version of Lousy Landlord is depreceated.

+A nodejs version has been developed at will be released Feb 2015.
 ---- Lousylandlord is under development. ----

 Ever have a really bad landlord experience?
 Are you a student checking out rentals for the first time?